mohamedissack/Neighbour-App/README.md

 Mohamed Issack Abdi

 ## Description
-A website to keep a user in the loop about everything happening within their neighbourhood
+A website to keep a user in the loop about everything happening within their neighbourhood.
+## Set Up and Installations